emaargulf/emaargulf-tools/README.md

 ---

-## 📂 System Architecture
+## ▤ SYSTEM ARCHITECTURE

-The repository is organized into isolated, purpose-built modules to ensure modular scalability without code conflicts.
+The repository is organized into isolated, purpose-built modules to ensure modular scalability.

 ```text
 emaargulf-tools/